Definition of Wampanoag in English:

 adjectiveBack to top

-Relating to or denoting the Wampanoag.
+Relating to the Wampanoag.

 - At Plimoth, the public walks through an outdoor Wampanoag village staffed by actual men and women.

 - Officials vetted the text of an oration that Frank B. James, a Wampanoag leader, was slated to deliver at a banquet celebrating the 350th anniversary of the Mayflower's landing.

 - The Wampanoag leader Metacomet, known as ‘King Philip’ to the English, tried to get this practice outlawed, and when the British refused, a war ensued.

 From an Algonquian name, literally 'easterners'.